Faculty and Staff

 nisserman@councilforrelationships.org

-Military Families
+Instructor: Military Families

 She co-teaches a course on military culture and treatment for CFR’s interns and clinicians with Dr. Will Barnes, CFR’s military clinical consultant, and he is an adjunct lecturer at Gratz College, teaching a course on the Psychosocial Impact of the Holocaust on survivor families.
-Dr. Isserman is also currently serving as Vice Chair of the Delaware Valley Veterans Consortium.

 She is one of the authors of Transcending Trauma: Survival, Resilience, and Clinical Implications in Survivor Families (Routledge, 2012) and has published articles and book reviews, co-edited books, and lectured on topics relating to trauma and Holocaust survivors, military culture and the transmission of trauma in military families, marriage and family relationship education, and on resilience and tolerance in survivors.
-Dr. Isserman’s PhD from the Graduate Center, City University of New York, “I Harbor No Hate: Tolerance and Intolerance in Holocaust Survivors” received the 2004-2005 Randolph Braham Dissertation Award.
+Dr. Isserman’s PhD from the Graduate Center, City University of New York, “I Harbor No Hate: Tolerance and Intolerance in Holocaust Survivors,” received the 2004-2005 Randolph Braham Dissertation Award.

 Frani Pollack PhD, LCSW

-Theory and Practice of Family Therapy
+Instructor: Theory and Practice of Family Therapy

 Dr. Frani Pollack is a registered dietician, licensed social worker, and licensed psychologist.
-She has worked in multiple inpatient and outpatient settings and presently is in private practice at Bala Child and Family Associates.
+She has worked in multiple inpatient and outpatient settings and is presently in private practice at Bala Child and Family Associates.
 Frani also teaches at the Bryn Mawr School of Social Work.
-Her areas of specialty include working with teens, women and families.
-Frani received her MSW from New York University and her Ph.D. in clinical psychology from the University of Toronto
+Her areas of specialty include working with teens, women, and families.
+Frani received her MSW from New York University and her Ph.D. in clinical psychology from the University of Toronto.

 (215) 382-6680 ext.
-3135
+7004

 fpriftanji@councilforrelationships.org

 (215) 382-6680 ext.
-4228
+4444

 mpurinton@councilforrelationships.org